maria-becker/IKAT-EN/readme.md

 The outcome of our work is a carefully designed and richly annotated dataset, the **IKAT-EN corpus**.

-An in-depth analysis of characteristic distributions and correlations of the assigned labels can be found in our paper:
+An in-depth analysis of characteristic distributions and correlations of the assigned labels can be found in our paper.
-Becker, M., Korfhage, K., and Frank, A. (2020): *Implicit Knowledge in Argumentative Texts: An Annotated Corpus*.
-Proceedings of LREC.
-Marseille, France.

 > ⚠️ Please cite this paper when using IKAT-EN.